MoussaBane/FirmWebApp_Asp.Net_Core_MVC/README.md

 1. Clone or download this project.
 2. Open the project in a .NET Core development environment.
+3. Update the database informations.
-3. Use NuGet Package Manager to install required packages.
+4. Use NuGet Package Manager to install required packages.
-4. Compile the project files and launch the application.
+5. Compile the project files and launch the application.
-5. Begin using the monitoring screen by creating layout and machine records.
+6. Begin using the monitoring screen by creating layout and machine records.

 ## Learn More